cs-fullstack-2019-spring/react-events-ic-Kenn-CodeCrew/README.md

 Click the appropriate button to make each player's score go up.
 There should only be one component created for both players.

 ### Challenge:
-Make it work with keyboard keys as well.
+Make it work with keyboard keys Q and P as well.